trisulnsm/dinodoc/trisuldocs/docs/ug/ui/create_dashboards.md

 Go to *All Dashboards*

-:::note path
+:::info path

-Dashboards-> Show All
+:point_right: Dashboards&rarr; Show All

 :::